 The monument to the 11th Massachusetts Volunteer Infantry Regiment is south of Gettysburg at the intersection of Sickles Avenue and Emmitsburg road.
-(Emmitsburg Road tour map) It was dedicated in 1885 by the State of Massachusetts.
+(Emmitsburg Road tour map) The State of Massachusetts dedicated the monument in 1885.
 This monument was one of three badly damaged by vandals in February of 2006.
 The criminals were never caught.

-The 11th Massachusetts Infantry was commanded at the Battle of Gettysburg by Lieutenant Colonel Porter D. Tripp.
+Lieutenant Colonel Porter D. Tripp commanded the 11th Massachusetts Infantry at the Battle of Gettysburg.
 It brought 364 men to the field and lost 23 killed, 96 wounded and 10 missing.

-See Lt.
-Colonel Tripp’s Official Report on the 11th Massachusetts in the Gettysburg Campaign
+See Ltieutenant Colonel Tripp’s Official Report on the 11th Massachusetts in the Gettysburg Campaign

 |Attached to the 1st Brigade, 2nd Division, 3rd Corps, Army of the Potomac|